farahzak/E-commerce/README.md

 5. [Conclusion](#conclusion)

 ## Introduction
 In the fast-paced world of e-commerce, transforming raw sales data into actionable insights is essential for strategic decision-making.
-This project explores customer orders, regional sales trends, product performance, and pricing dynamics using Python (Pandas, Matplotlib) to simulate the decision-making environment of a merchandising or allocation analyst.
+This project explores regional demand shifts, product-level performance, pricing dynamics, and seasonality patterns typical in CPG environments — modeled on snack and beverage categories similar to those in the Mondelez portfolio.

 ## Objective
 - Identify best-selling products and categories by quantity and revenue.